Csaba (chieftain): Interpretations

 Linguist Károly Czeglédy attempted to identify the seven leaders during the Hungarian raid in Spain in 942, a list provided by Ibn Ḥayyān.
 He solved the first name, the greatest in dignity, as "Šānā", in his study in 1979.
 A year later, Györffy claimed that it was a typo of the original text and fixed the name as "Šābā", identifying him with the 10th-century chieftain Csaba.
 Based on this, Györffy suggested that Csaba served as Grand Prince of the Hungarians in 942, despite he was not a member of the ruling Árpád dynasty.
 The historian claimed that Csaba was ousted by Bulcsú and Fajsz sometime between 942 and 948, and his reign was deliberately silenced before Emperor Constantine VII, who thus does not mention it in his work De Administrando Imperio.
 After his fall, Csaba fled to the Balkans together with his supporters.
-Other historians did non accept Györffy's theory, which based on Czeglédy's assumption, who examined the Arabic text only via poor quality photocopy.
+Other historians did not accept Györffy's theory, which based on Czeglédy's assumption, who examined the Arabic text only via poor quality photocopy.
 Pedro Chalmeta Gendrón published the critical edition of Ibn Ḥayyān's al-Muqtabis in 1979.
 Analyzing its text, István Elter provided different reading of the Arabic names of Hungarian leaders in 942, and the first name simply refers to the dignity gyula.
 Thereafter, Györffy partially abandoned his theory.
 In his 1984 monograph, he considered that Csaba served as leader of the Székely tribes at the time of the 942 campaign.
 He was defeated during an internal struggle prior to 948.
 Ferenc Makk emphasized that this claim contradicts with Csaba's involvement in the 955 campaign as reported by Aventinus.